-The theoretical perspective used is the theory of the journalistic field developed by Pierre Bourdieu and scholars who developed Bourdieu's thoughts on journalism.
-With its distinctive theoretical orientation, Bourdieu's thinking can unravel the struggles and problems of doxing in the Indonesian journalistic field and place them in various contexts.
+The theoretical perspective used is the theory of the journalistic field developed by Pierre Bourdieu and scholars who develop Bourdieu's thoughts on journalism.
+With its distinctive theoretical orientation, Bourdieu's thinking is able to unravel the struggles and problems of doxing in the Indonesian journalistic field and place them in various contexts.
 For example, doxing is seen as pressure from other fields (political and economic fields), which in Bourdieu's perspective are assumed to always try to control the dynamics of the journalistic field (Bourdieu, 2004).
 Journalists are also envisioned as actors who are structurally "condemned" to produce news under political and/or economic constraints (Champagne & Marchetti, 2005).
-In Bourdieu's perspective, journalists are assumed to be standing in the middle of a tension or pushpull between the pole of autonomy (which is oriented towards the public interest) and the pole of heteronomy (which is oriented towards the public interest) and the pole of analysis to unravel the struggles of journalistic field, journalistic capital, and journalistic habitus can be used as tools of analysis to unravel the struggles of journalists who are victims of doxing and their surrounding contexts.
+In Bourdieu's perspective, journalists are assumed to be standing in the middle of a tension or push-pull between the pole of autonomy (which is oriented towards the public interest) and the pole of heteronomy (which is oriented towards interests outside journalistic field, journalistic capital, and journalistic habitus can be used as tools of analysis to unravel the struggles of journalists who are victims of doxing and their surrounding contexts.